In the guide below, we discuss the world’s coal resources and reserves.

 Additionally, multiple estimates indicates that there could be well over 100 years worth of coal left

-However, when coal runs out or starts becoming more scarce depends on a range of factors, which we outline in the guide below
+However, when coal runs out or starts becoming more scarce depends on a range of potential factors, which we outline in the guide below

 What Happens If We Run Out Of Coal?